 There are some wonderful videos of Dr. Greenspan coaching parents where the child is playing seemingly aimlessly and the parents are aimlessly trying to get the child’s attention and failing miserably.
 Dr. Greenspan just has them sit back and watch what the child is interested in.
 That is your window into the child’s world.

 He then coaches the parents to join in what the child is doing and get that gleam in the eye—which will happen if you are joining the child instead of trying to make the child join you.
 This is so important.
-Stop trying to make him or her join you!
+Stop trying to make them join you!
 You must join the child!
 This is the developmental approach to supporting a child’s growth and progress.

 For older children this can get much harder.
 This is where having a sensory integration occupational therapy assessment comes in.
 The therapist will be able to figure out the child’s sensory profile in order to determine what senses might be more over- or under-aroused.
-They will provide activities to work on modulating these senses while playfully interacting to help the child attend to the world.
+They will provide activities to work on modulating these senses while playfully interacting.

 Let’s use a child who has an under-reactive sensory profile as an example.
 He might also be over-reactive to some sensory input, such as touch.
 He likes loud noises, he talks loudly, he craves vestibular input, is always running, and he does not like tactile activities such as gooey substances or Play-doh, getting his hands dirty, or people touching him.